 (See also Tom Paterson's transcription of the "New Statistical Account of 1841")

-- The transcription of the section for Gargunnock from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Gargunnock from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Another site Gargunnock Village History relates some of the history of the community and has a genealogy page including a list of surnames transcribed from Gargunnock Churchyard.

 - This place shown on a Google map.

 - Bing (was Multimap)

 - National Library of Scotland (Best site for old maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)